 Teachers/SENCO and support staff will work with children and young people to identify the support needed to meet agreed outcomes.
 The provision is planned and interventions are allocated to individual needs.
 The children take an active role with setting their learning outcomes, discussing them with the class teacher/SENCO.

-Children attend reviews where they discuss their strengths, difficulties and aspirations, as well as participating in setting learning outcomes for relevant School Support plans and mentoring.
+Children attend reviews where they discuss their strengths, difficulties and aspirations, as well as participating in setting learning outcomes for relevant School Support Plans and School Mentoring System.
 In addition, children with Education, Health Care plans can write their “Story” with support from parents and Parent Partnership, if required.
 The children also have regular meetings with support staff to discuss their progress and support.

-An annual pupil questionnaire, as well as SEND support conferences, allow pupils to share their opinions, have them acted upon and valued.
+Annual pupil surveys take placed throughout the year, as well as SEND support conferences and pupil mentoring meetings, which allow pupils to share their opinions, have them acted upon and valued.

 Consultation with parents and carers of children and young people with SEND

 We are committed to working with parents and carers, to identify their child’s needs and support.
 Parents and carers will be involved throughout the process.